-Changes to the BSCI in 2013
+Changes to the BSCI in 2014

 In an effort to improve the clarity of the BSCI we have made several changes, not only to the governance variables considered, but also to the weightings of our scoring criteria.
-We have added 8 new criteria, and removed 3.
-You will find that with the new additions the focus on CEO compensation has increased, specifically with respect to pay and performance alignment and pay risk management policies.
+We added two new criteria.
+You will find that with the new additions the focus on CEO compensation has increased, specifically with respect to pay and performance alignment.